 Clinical handover is the transfer of professional responsibility and accountability for some or all aspects of care for a patient or group of patients, to another person or professional group in a temporary or permanent basis.

 The Australian Commission for Safety and Quality in Health Care (ACSQHC) has taken a national and international lead in clinical handover improvement and provides key resources such as The OSSIE Guide to Clinical Handover Improvement to support this work.

-The SA Health Clinical Handover Policy (PDF 159KB) and Clinical Handover Guidelines (PDF 158KB) sets the standard for clinical handover practice in SA Health.
+The SA Health Clinical Handover Policy (PDF 159KB) and Clinical Handover Guideline (PDF 158KB) sets the standard for clinical handover practice across SA Health.
 The policy requires the use of a standard mnemonic, ISBAR, to support safe practice of clinical handover.

 The SA Health Clinical Handover Accreditation Resource (PDF 1018KB) has been developed to support Health Services and provides examples of South Australian tools and resources that can be used to demonstrate an action and standard has been met.

 To learn more about the ten Nation Standards see our National Safety and Quality Health Service Standards page.